SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5.md

  to the ratio of glucose to oxygen (eDAR, for electron donor to acceptor ratio): when the ratio is low, respiration dominates (catabolic environment), and when it is high, fermentation dominates (anaerobic environment).
 The demand for glucose and oxygen is set by a population of bacteria.
+The demand for oxygen is computed multiplying the oxygen intake of a single bacteria by the total concentration of bacteria.
+The demand for glucose for respiration is calculated considering the oxygen to glucose stoichiometry.
+For fermentation we assume the demand is twice as much as that for respiration.
+The function HeDAR determines the ratio of glucose used for fermentation and for respiration.

+The functions 'Total_Glucose_Intake' and Total_O2_Intake represent the demand of the bacterial community.
+The functions 'Actual_Anaerobic_Gluc_Intake', 'Actual_Aerobic_Gluc_Intake', and 'Actual_O2_Intake' represent the actual outflow.
+The explanation for this is that the demand can (and often will) be higher than the stock in the pools.
+These functions go into a splitter and inflow with different rates the pools of ethanol, $$CO_2$$, and $$H_2O$$.

 ![Metabolic_Machine](../figures/Metabolic_Machine_2.PNG "Courtesy of GoldSim")